Defining the Term at the Forefront of Enterprise Technology and Customer Experience

 Therefore, it’s not just about upgrading current technological processes in a company.
 It’s about meeting modern customer demands through the use of new solutions, which may go beyond merely applying technology.

-Modern Customer Expectations Have Changed
+Customer Experience and Expectations Have Changed

 At the heart of every business venture is the average customer, the one who keeps the organization afloat by paying for new products or services.
 Like with any change, a digital transformation initiative must also be welcomed by a company’s audience.